JamesParsons/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
+   The timing could be better, and to have the machine respond automatically.
 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+   Gestures, proximity recognition
 3. Make a new storyboard, diagram and/or script based on these reflections.

 ![IDDLab3 2Storyboard](https://user-images.githubusercontent.com/89811189/136940041-f5a06527-5b25-4120-b153-4c910aa3ebe8.jpeg)